nazriz/smart_parking_dapp_frontend/README.md

 Forked from: https://github.com/PatrickAlphaC/nextjs-nft-marketplace-thegraph-fcc

-Not possible without the help and reosurces provided by Patrick Collins (https://github.com/PatrickAlphaC)
+Not possible without the help and resources provided by Patrick Collins (https://github.com/PatrickAlphaC)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).